freedomofpress/securedrop/docs/backup_and_restore.rst

 Journalist accounts, or losing historical submissions from sources.

 .. note:: Currently only the Application Server is backed up and restored,
-          including historical submissions and Source and Journalist Interface URLs.
-          The Monitor Server will be configured from scratch in the event of a hardware migration.
+          including historical submissions and both *Source Interface* and *Journalist Interface* URLs.
+The *Monitor Server* will be configured from scratch in the event of a hardware migration.

 Minimizing disk space
 ---------------------